yinpinglai/lcs_the_phone_book_application/README.md

 		self.root.gemetry('560x480')
 		self.root.mainloop()
 ```
+*Figure 5.1.2 - The code snippet of initializing the GUI window*

 The Tkinter module provides a convenient way to create a GUI window.
 It is a built-in module of the Python programming language.
 As a result, we do not need to install any external packages into our solution.
 The full code of building the GUI window of PBA, please see [here](https://github.com/yinpinglai/lcs_the_phone_book_application/blob/master/definitions/application.py).